-In terms of lifetime homes the development provides ramp access to both entrances as well as an internal lift to 6 flats above ground level.
+In terms of lifetime homes the development provides ramp access to both entrances as well as an internal lift to 6 flats.
 A disabled bay is included for the residential development.

 On all other matters the development will need to be compliant with Building Regulations.